Point Arena, California: Education

-The city has three high schools: Point Arena High School, South Coast Continuation High School, and the Pacific Community Charter High School.
-Students are allowed to cross-enroll and take courses at both the Point Arena High and Charter High schools, granting Point Arena students access to a broad curriculum from which to choose, although, due to limited teaching staff, many of the top students are left without options.
-The choice of the charter school has helped to keep in Point Arena many students who formerly commuted to Mendocino to attend its high school.
+The city has three high schools, namely Point Arena High School, South Coast Continuation High School, and the Pacific Community Charter High School.
+Students are allowed to cross-enroll and take courses at both the Point Arena High and Charter High schools, granting Point Arena students access to a broad choice of curriculum.
 Several feeder schools bring students through grammar school before sending them to Point Arena High School or the Charter School, meaning that the schools draw from a large pool of students in southern Mendocino and northern Sonoma counties.

 Government

-Point Arena is governed by an elected five-member city council which includes the mayor.
+Point Arena is governed by an elected five-member city council, which includes the mayor.